Why Subject Lines Are Personality Signals

 High Agreeableness: Relational Warmth

-These buyers respond to subject lines that feel personal and collaborative rather than transactional.
-They look for signals that the sender cares about people, not just deals.
-Relational context — mentioning their team, referencing a shared experience, using warm language — opens the door.
+These buyers respond to subject lines that feel personal and collaborative, not transactional.
+They're looking for signals that the sender cares about people, not just deals.
+Mentioning their team, referencing a shared experience, using warm language, that opens the door.
 Subject lines that work:

 What to avoid: Competitive framing, aggressive urgency, and anything that feels like a pitch.
 "Beat your competitors" repels high-Agreeableness buyers even if the product would genuinely help.